 Want to see my Tejeda Bucks?

 Have fun with these!
-I included dollar bill templates you can use in your freebie!
+I included dollar bill templates you can use in your freebie (scroll down)!
 Just add a picture of your face, print on green paper, and try all the hairstyles you’ve ever dreamed of having.
 Kids LOVE seeing which hairstyle they will get when they earn them (and I’ve even had kids trade bills!
 Who knew they’d be such a sensation?)

 How they earn Bucks